 Let's see how to generate a keypair and how to retrieve the Key ID and the private key values that you'll need to configure Apple SSO in Clerk.

 Once again, navigate to the Certificates, Identifiers & Profiles page and choose Keys from the sidebar.
 In the next screen, click the blue plus icon.

 Fill in a descriptive name (it doesn't matter much) and make sure you've ticked the Sign In with Apple checkbox from the list below.
 Then, click the corresponding Configure on the right column.

 You'll be taken to a page where you'll have to associate the key you're about to create, with an App ID.

-From the Primary App ID dropdown, select the App ID we created in the first step of this guide and click Save.
+From the Primary App ID dropdown, select the App ID you created in the first step of this guide and click Save.

 You'll be taken back to the previous Register a New Key page.
 Click Continue and you'll be presented with the final confirmation screen.
 Verify that Sign in with Apple is checked and click Register.

-You'll be taken in a page titled Download Your Key.
-From here, we want to note down the displayed Key ID.
-We will also download the private key as a file (as the instructions point out, be sure to backup the key in a secure place).
+You'll be taken to a page titled Download Your Key.
+From here, you want to note down the displayed Key ID.
+You will also download the private key as a file (as the instructions point out, be sure to backup the key in a secure place).
 Click on Download to retrieve the private key.

-With the Key ID and our private key at hand, we have everything we need to configure Apple SSO in your Clerk Dashboard.
+With the Key ID and your private key at hand, you have everything you need to configure Apple SSO in your Clerk Dashboard.
 Click Done.